lucas-mior/brn2/cbase/c-guidelines.md

 That means to also avoid calling `strlen32`:

-- `strlen32` shall be viewed as an interface for code that we do not control or for C string literals.
+- `strlen32` shall be viewed as an interface for code that we do not control.
 - `STRLIT_LEN("literal")` is for getting the length of a literal at compile time (it uses `SIZEOF`).
 Only use it if you need to pass the length of a string literal, but not the string literal itself (which is very rare).
 It is also in